Faculty News

 Congratulations to Dr. Carlos Molina Hutt, who has been awared the 2019 EERI Shah Family Innovation Prize by the Earthquake Engineering Research Insititute!
 The Shah Prize is awarded annually to young professionals and academics for creativity, innovation, and entrepreneurial spirit in the field of earthquake risk mitigation and management.
 In the press release by the EERI, they stated […]

-Annual Undergraduate Student Orientation Welcomes New Civil Engineering Majors
+Annual Orientation Welcomes New Civil Engineering Majors

 On September 3rd, 2019, the Department welcomed new Civil Engineering majors with its annual undergraduate student orientation.
 The orientation consisted of a scavenger hunt and popsicle stick model bridge-building competition.
 This Fall, we welcome over 120 new majors into the Bachelors in Civil Engineering program.
 The new students started off their first day with an […]